mustafa-turner/crane-rover/README.md

 nano config.yaml
 ```

-If you run the rover directly from a serial console or SSH terminal, the app supports live config editing:
+If the rover runs in an interactive terminal, the app supports live config editing:

 - leave it idle to watch logs and status
 - press any key to open the settings menu